-Master of Science in Information Systems Management
+■ Master of Science in Information Systems Management (M.S.I.S.M.)

-The Master of Science in Information Systems Management program prepares students to become leaders and skilled managers within the realm of information systems and technology.
+The Master of Science in Information Systems Management is administered through the College of Business and prepares students to become leaders and skilled managers within the realm of information systems and technology.
+The program provides graduates with a broad knowledge of IS management skills, tools, and frameworks to effectively manage organizational information systems resources.
 This program addresses the growing need for technology management professionals in today's business world.